tomjoht/learnapidoc/_docs/documenting_api_endpoints/docapis_resource_descriptions.md

 And so on.

 {: .tip}
-When developers create APIs, they have a design question to consider: Use a lot of variants of endpoints (as with Eventbrite's API), or provide lots of parameters to configure the same endpoint.
+When developers create APIs, they have a design question to consider: Use a lot of variants of endpoints (as with Eventbrite's API) or provide lots of parameters to configure the same endpoint.
 Often there's a balance between the two.
 The trend seems to be toward providing separate endpoints rather than supplying a host of potentially confusing parameters within the same endpoint.

 As another example, here's the Relationships resource in the  [Instagram API](https://instagram.com/developer/endpoints/relationships/).